ArnaudBarre/angularjs-webpack-simple/README.md

 ## Communication between components

-The angularjs $rootScope is very good way to get a store in our app.
+The AngularJS $rootScope is very good way to get a store in our app.
 It's initialized in the run block of index.js and the values can be accessed and changed in any controller.

 ## A new service